Transitioning a City Website Platform

 Outcomes

-3. A new content strategy and design standards grounded in Human Centered Design.
+3. Content strategy and design standards grounded in Human Centered Design

 Impact

-• The Communications and Public Information Office continues to implement my Human Centered Design process for determining content on other parts of this site and other products.
+• Communications Office continues using my Human Centered Design process across the site and other products

 Team

-My role User experience design and content strategy on global pages and elements; market research; usability testing; updating our Google Analytics configuration; design QA.
+My role UX design and content strategy on global pages and elements; user research; updating our Google Analytics configuration.

-Collaborators Content strategist and Google Analytics collaborator, visual designer, project manager, web admins, internal IT staff, a Drupal development consultancy.
+Collaborators Content strategist and Google Analytics collaborator, visual designer, project manager, web admins, internal IT staff, developers.

 Highlights